ISchwarz23/heroku-buildpack-angular-spa/README.md

 ### Caching

-The Angular buildpack caches your npm and bower dependencies be default.
+The Angular buildpack caches your npm and bower dependencies by default.
 This is similar to the [Heroku Buildpack for Node.js](https://github.com/heroku/heroku-buildpack-nodejs).
 This makes typical deployments much faster.

 To [purge the cache](https://github.com/heroku/heroku-repo#purge_cache) and reinstall all dependencies, run: